-The campaign was set up after Glasgow City Council rejected out-of-hand the results of a survey, conducted in August 2008, which showed that local residents overwhelmingly supported the creation of a green space on the former playing fields.
+The group was set up after Glasgow City Council rejected out-of-hand the results of a survey, conducted in August 2008, which showed that local residents overwhelmingly supported the creation of a green space on the former playing fields.
 The Council wanted – and wants – to proceed with a plan to sell the land to a property developer for the creation of 90 flats.
 Local residents opposed this new development as the area is already densely populated with attendant traffic problems.
 Its also going against the stated policy of the Council which states x football pitches should not be sold off if they are being used for any other open space activity by local people.

 There has been two survey’s of local opinion .
 The last one was the largest which went out to about 1700 homes in the area.
 94% of local residents responding to the survey opposed the Council’s plan to sell the land to a property developer and supported the North Kelvin Meadow Group’sproposal for a mixed-use green space comprising allotments and a community orchard, a wild meadow and a wood.
 You’ll see by the huge number that have signed the Petition along with their comments just how much overwhelming support this campaign has got and which continues to grow.

 The Meadow comprises raised-bed allotments, a fruit garden, composting facilities and a wild flower plantation.
 It is one of the largest Orchid sites in Glasgow – all wild, with some of the Orchids being about 15 years old.
 There is a shortage of allotments in Glasgow as a whole and there is currently only one very oversubscribed allotment ground (8+ year waiting list) in the Maryhill and North Kelvinside area.
 The North Kelvin Meadow has helped provide new allotment opportunities for people living in the local area.
 But its not just about allotments – there is a huge problem in Glasgow of obesity, asthma, unhealthly eating and drinking and a lack of community.
 This land helps to address these issues and it does it with no cost to the taxpayer so far.

-Feel free to drill into the history files to read more on what local residents have been doing to save this land.
+Feel free to drill into the history files to read more on what local people have been doing to manage and save this land.